AguaClara/UASB/Reports and Manuals/UASB_Design_hydraulic_code.md

 vol_d=16.26 * u.L #volume from one dump of the tipping bucket.
 This will need to be confirmed with testing once we have fabricated altered design for tipping bucket

 def max_t_drain(vol_dump, Q):
-  """time between dumps of tipping bucket, this should be maximum drain time so that the bucket will empty out between each dump, for cleaning and clog identification. t=vol_dump/Q""" return t.to(u.s)
+  """time between dumps of tipping bucket, this should be maximum drain time so that the bucket will empty out between each dump, for cleaning and clog identification.""" t=vol_dump/Q return t.to(u.s)

 def H_walls(vol_dump, W_FDT, t_walls,overflow_H):